JoToSystems/SX1302_UDP_Packet_Forwarder/README.md

 ## Files and Installation

-You only need to copy the file lora_pkt_fwd.
-Use the attached version of global_config.json as a reference to demonstrate how to add lines to your existing file.
+<U><B>You only need to copy the file lora_pkt_fwd.

+Use the attached version of global_config.json as a reference to demonstrate how to add lines to your existing file.  </B></U>

 The third file reset_lgw.sh has not been modified, use your existing file, its only included to provide a complete set of files.